-When you're ready to export, Concepts lets you export as a JPG, high-res PNG or flattened PDF to your files, email or client, or continue vector work in other apps via SVG, DXF, PSD or editable PDF.
+When you're ready to export, Concepts lets you export finished work as a JPG, high-resolution PNG or flattened PDF to your files, email or client, or continue vector work in other apps via SVG, DXF, PSD or editable PDF.

 Hit the Export tab and choose from among the various file types, background options and resolutions.
 Then tap Export in the upper corner and save or share it.
 (Learn tips for exporting your plan here.)

 Export to various file types including CAD’s DXF and Adobe’s PDF.

 Tip: To make quick edits to a PDF - import the plan, use the hard eraser to mask out the editable portion, and draw or add text or signature over the top.
 Then export the page.
 If it’s part of a bigger document, you can substitute the single page into the doc by selecting “PDF bounds” at export.